Umer-3085/AgentForge/README.md

-# 🚀 Autonomous Multi-Agent Code Review & Synthesis System
+# 🔥 AgentForge — Multi-Agent Code Review & Synthesis System

-A production-grade, collaborative software engineering assistant built for the **AI Agents: Intensive Vibe Coding Capstone Project (Agents for Business Track)**.
+A production-grade, collaborative software engineering assistant built for the **AI Agents: Intensive Vibe Coding Capstone Project (Freestyle Track)**.

-This platform deploys a network of five specialized AI agents that review, critique, and co-develop software requirements.
-It showcases real-time agent coordination, security audits based on OWASP standards, and code refactoring loops before outputting a fully tested and documented result.
+AgentForge deploys a network of five specialized AI agents that review, critique, and co-develop software requirements.
+It showcases real-time agent coordination, OWASP-based security audits, an automated MCP static analysis tool, and a critique-and-refine loop — outputting a fully tested and documented codebase from a plain-English requirement.

 ---